nharrisonau/R-Diff/CONTRIBUTING.md

 - `teardown`, essentially undoing what `setup` did to return back to the system's original state.

-As you will notice in the existing Makefiles, each rule essentially copies the `original/` directory (naming the copy accordingly), applies the relevant patches and then builds the target program based on the build system of each project. **The default target platform is `x86_64-pc-linux-gnu`**.
-If you wish to provide other targets, see
-[_Contributing new versions for existing backdoor samples_](#contributing-new-versions-for-existing-backdoor-samples) below.
+As you will notice in the existing Makefiles, each rule essentially copies the `original/` directory (or `previous/` for `prev-safe`), applies the relevant patches and then builds the target program based on the build system of each project. **The default target platform is `x86_64-pc-linux-gnu`**.
+If you wish to provide other targets, see [_Contributing new versions for existing backdoor samples_](#contributing-new-versions-for-existing-backdoor-samples) below.